A-NMN-P/prime_finder/README.md

 Name of Project : Prime Number Finder

-That project finds the prime numbers and gives the dividers of the none prime numbers.
+That project finds the prime numbers and gives the dividers of none prime numbers.

 """